nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 `Rating` is an optional field to be added to a bookmark.
 It was represented as an integer as that allows it to be easily displayed as stars on the user interface and thus easy to understand for the user.
 When no `Rating` is provided, no star logos would be displayed.
+The sort command also sorts the bookmarks based on the rating provided.

 #### Design considerations: